 Large sums require token: It’s a well-meant security measure, but I find this is slightly inconveniencing especially for sums less than N100,000.

 No email receipt: I like receipts after banking transactions.
 The FirstBank Web Portal provides you with the option to email yourself a receipt.
 It’s an easy way to provide evidence of a transaction to a 3rd party.

 Bugs There are still a few bugs with this app especially when I try to make large sum transactions.
 Even when the amount is less than N50,000 it demands the use of my token which is quite annoying.
 Other times It states “duplicate transactions” when I haven’t made any transaction at all.

-Internet Connection: Without internet connection, you can’t log in to the app.
-You can’t even see your cash balance as at your last login, pending when connection is available.
-In short, without internet, this app is completely inaccessible.
+Internet Connection: Without an internet connection, you can’t log in to the app.
+You can’t even see your cash balance as at your last login, pending when the connection is available.
+In short, without the internet, this app is completely inaccessible.